WGBH/django-pbsmmapi/README.md

 ## How it all works:

-### Data ingestion
+### Data Ingestion

-* You ingest objects from PBS Media Manager by going to the Admin page for the object type.
+You ingest objects from PBS Media Manager by going to the Admin page for the object type.
 Objects that have children can optionally import their children at the same time.

+A good place to start is with the Show Admin page. (`/admin/show/pbsmmshow/add/`).

+    * If you enter the slug and click "Save" it will ingest that Show's record and nothing more.
+    * If you click "Ingest Seasons" and then "Save" it will ingest the Show, **and** any Season records associated with it.
+    * Ditto for "Ingest Specials".
+    * To use "Ingest Episodes", you also have to select "Ingest Seasons".

 ### Each object has two parameters that control public access to it: